yelosolutions/Industrial-Attachment-Management-System/README.md

 ---
 ## **Introduction**

-An Industrial Attachment Management System(IAMS) is a complete web application, intergrating data storage, a back-end API and a front-end interfacing.
+An Industrial Attachment Management System(IAMS) is a complete web application data storage, a back-end API and a front-end interfacing.
-It will eventually enable undergraduate students to select a company,apply for attachment and register their details and of their supervisors.
+It enables undergraduate students to select a company,apply for attachment and register their details and of their supervisors.
 It links industries with learning institutions, easing the placement of students in workplaces for the acquisition of practical skills and appropriate work-ethics.